flopezag/tutorials.secured-OrionLD/README.md

 ## User Logs In to the Application using the REST API

-### PEP Proxy - No Access to Orion without an Access Token
+### PEP Proxy - No Access to Orion-LD without an Access Token

 Secured Access can be ensured by requiring all requests to the secured service are made indirectly via a PEP Proxy (in this case the PEP Proxy is found in front of the Context Broker).
 Requests must include an `X-Auth-Token`, failure to